 San Francisco Bans Flavors!

-San Francisco has voted overwhelmingly for an outright ban on all flavored e-liquids, a move which could be mimicked across the country.
+San Francisco has voted overwhelmingly for an outright ban on all vape juice flavors, a move which could be mimicked across the country.

 The US city will now see menthol cigarettes and all flavored tobacco-related products outlawed from sale in one of the strictest anti-vaping regulations ever seen in the western world